timquinlan/nginxplus_dynamic_rewrites/README.md

 **Port 82:** this example stores data in the keyvalue zone in a csv format.
 Each entry includes the new uri, the start time and expire time.
 Prior to any content handling it uses NJS to evaluate the keyvalue store, if there is an entry present for the current URI it will split the csv data up to determine if the current time is between the start and expiry time and set the rewrite uri.

-The njs for this example is called twice every request.
+NJS called twice every request in this example.
 The csv_rewrite function checks the csv_data keyval zone, and determinse if the current time is between the start and expire time of the rewrite.
-If it sets evaluate_rewrite to 1, triggering a rewwrite.
+If so, it sets evaluate_rewrite to 1, triggering a rewwrite.
 If the current time is after the expiry time it sets evaluate_rewrite to 2, triggering a rewrite to the /expired location.
 If there is no entry, or the current time is before the start time, evaluate_rewrite is set to 0 causing nginx to bypass the if statemnets and continue on its normal flow of content handling.
 Each request also checks the set_uri function.
-This is only actually required if evaluate_rewrite is set to 1, however since js_set cannot be placed in an if statement, it gets called whether it is needed or not.
+This is only actually required if evaluate_rewrite is set to 1, however since js_set cannot be placed in an if statement, set_uri gets called whether it is needed or not.

     function csv_rewrite(r) {